Light Bee X vs Ultra Bee: The Complete Sizing Guide | VoltRush USA

 Size isn't one-size-fits-all.
 Your height, weight, and riding style determine which bike lets you enjoy hours on Missouri trails without discomfort or safety compromises.

-When in doubt, test ride both at Suite B. You'll feel instantly which one is right for your body.
+When in doubt, compare both at the showroom at Suite B. You'll feel instantly which one is right for your body.

 Related Guides